 ML ACCESSORIES — GENERAL TERMS & CONDITIONS OF SALE

-- shall mean the other contracting party with the Seller for the purpose of the Goods;
+- shall mean you, as the purchaser of the Goods;

 - the Seller’s catalogue, available at the Website, detailing the Goods;

 - shall mean these terms and conditions, which shall constitute the contract between the Buyer and the Seller for the sale and supply of Goods;

 - shall have the meaning set forth in clause 4.1;

 - mean any costs related to the Delivery of the Goods charged by the Seller in accordance with clause 3.3.1.
 Such costs, if applicable, shall be confirmed upon acceptance of the Order;